Hyon Song-wol

 Hyon Song-wol (Korean: 현송월; born 1977) is a North Korean singer, band leader, and politician.
 She is the leader of the Moranbong Band and of the Samjiyon Orchestra.
 She was formerly a featured vocalist for the Pochonbo Electronic Ensemble in the early 2000s, a pop group which found fame in North Korea in the late 1980s and 1990s.
 She has been a member in the Central Committee of the Workers' Party of Korea since 2017.

 Early career

-Hyon was a vocalist for the Pochonbo Electronic Ensemble.
-Her biggest hit was the song "A Girl on a Steed", a 2005 song extolling the virtues of a Stakhanovite textile factory worker.
+Hyon was a vocalist for the Wangjaesan Light Music Band and Pochonbo Electronic Ensemble.
+Her biggest hit was the song "Excellent Horse-like Lady", a 1999 song extolling the virtues of a Stakhanovite textile factory worker.
 The accompanying music video stars Hyon in the role of "the heroine, dashing around a sparkling factory with a beatific smile, distributing bobbins and collecting swatches of cloth at top speed."
 The lyrics include: